-- Calling out comments and systems that communicate male control and that female exclusion is acceptable
+- calling out anything that communicate male control and that female exclusion is acceptable

-- Calling out comments and systems that say male aggression and/or aggressive conquests are a natural part of ‘going out with the boys’
+- calling out anything that says male aggression and/or aggressive conquests are a natural part of ‘going out with the boys’

-- Challenging cultural norms that restrict men and women to playing certain roles at church, home and work
+- challenging norms that restricts men and women to playing certain roles at church, home and work

 We also know that gender stereotypes can be reinforced and sustained through popular culture and media, such as by:

-- The depiction of gender stereotypes that reinforce power imbalances (such as that of the male breadwinner)
+- depiction of gender stereotypes that reinforce power imbalances (such as that of the male breadwinner)